-- 1) Loss of and degradation of wetlands especially seasonal marshes due to drainage for agriculture, flood regulation and dams for hydropower generation and water abstraction. - 2) Reduced feeding opportunities through reduction in prey from overfishing and reduced visibility due to catchment erosion and resulting siltation, to eutrophication and due to alien vegetation. - 3) Reduced productivity due to various forms of human disturbance including fire. - 4) Lack of protection and management of key sites in some range states.
+- (1) Loss of and degradation of, wetlands especially seasonal marshes due to drainage for agriculture, flood regulation and dams for hydropower generation and water abstraction. - (2) Reduced feeding opportunities through reduction in prey from overfishing and reduced visibility due to catchment erosion and resulting siltation, to eutrophication and due to alien vegetation. - (3) Reduced productivity due to various forms of human disturbance including fire. - (4) Lack of protection and management of key sites in some range states.

-Other (minor) threats include:
+Other minor threats include:

-- 1) Trampling of reed beds by Elephants (Loxodonta africana) and predation at some nest sites by African Fish Eagles (Haliaeetus vocifer) may also reduce productivity. - 2) The use of insecticides for control of insect 'pests' such as Tsetse-fly (Glossina sp.) and Mosquitoes (Anopheles sp.) might also adversely affect food availability.
+- (5) Trampling of reed-beds by Elephants Loxodonta africana and predation at some nest sites by African Fish Eagles Haliaetus vocifer may also reduce productivity. - (6) The use of insecticides for control of insect 'pests' such as Tsetse-fly Glossina sp. and Mosquitoes Anopheles might also adversely affect food availability. - (7) Climate change is considered a threat in the long term.